1990 Sabah state election: Aftermath

 PBS' Joseph Pairin Kitingan were sworn in as Chief Minister for the third time, on 18 July 1990.
 The state EXCO members were sworn in the following day.

-On October that year, just before the 1990 Malaysian general election, Pairin announced PBS exit from BN and joining Gagasan Rakyat coalition with Democratic Action Party (DAP).
+In October that year, just before the 1990 Malaysian general election, Pairin announced PBS exit from BN and joining Gagasan Rakyat coalition with Democratic Action Party (DAP).

-BERJAYA continued its decline from its heyday as a government in 1976-1985 with defeats in all constituencies, including in Sipitang where its leader Harris Salleh lost to PBS and garnering only 969 votes.
+BERJAYA continued its decline from its heyday as a government in 1976–1985 with defeats in all constituencies, including in Sipitang where its leader Harris Salleh lost to PBS and garnering only 969 votes.
 It even fails to retain its only seat in Buang Sayang, also won by PBS candidate.
 This was the final election that BERJAYA contests.

 The following year on 21 February, USNO were changed into a new entity, the Sabah chapter of Peninsula-based United Malays National Organization (UMNO) under BN.
 BERJAYA would merge into UMNO Sabah 2 months later, when it was announced by Harris on 11 April that he and all members of BERJAYA are joining UMNO Sabah.

-In 1992 5 USNO assemblyman join PBS.
-The other 7 USNO member remained within UMNO Sabah.
+In 1992, 5 USNO assemblyman join PBS coalition.
+The other 7 USNO member remained within USNO until it was deregistered.
+When USNO was deregistered, 6 assemblyman joined UMNO Sabah and 6 others joined PBS.